-- 1) Collecting, organising, selecting
+1. Collecting, organizing, selecting

-- 2) Reflecting, testing, verifying and planning
+- 2. Reflecting, testing, verifying and planning

-- 3) Representing and publishing
+- 3. Representing and publishing

-- 4) Administrating, implementing, adapting
+- 4. Administrating, implementing, adapting

-- 5) Usability
+- 5. Usability

-The first three categories refer to prototypical portfolio processes as were described in the taxonomy; the other two categories comprise of general criteria, which distinguish between the point of view of the administrator (server-based) and the point of view of the user (clientbased).
-The 69 criteria which were found in literature were commented on and justifiably classified into these metalevel categories.
+The first three categories refer to prototypical portfolio processes as were described in the taxonomy; the other two categories comprise of general criteria, which distinguish between the point of view of the administrator (server-based) and the point of view of the user (client-based).